vinayhospete/WDF2025-fiori-innovation-day-mcp/README.md

 5. Don’t be afraid to retry an exercise or step after restoring to a checkpoint.

-> [!NOTE]
-> BAS AI is only supported on Chrome.
-Please ensure you use the Chrome Browser.

 ## Exercises

 Begin your exercises here.
 At the end of each section, there is a link to continue to the next section.